perhp/raspberry-stats/README.md

   Asynchronous/promise-based version of the above function.
   Resolves with the uptime in milliseconds, or rejects if an error occurred.

+> **Note:** The uptime is returned in milliseconds but is based on the system's uptime in seconds.

 ---

 ## Error Handling